chan-csu/ADToolbox/docs/CLI.md

 ```
 No Base Directory Found:
-Where do you want to store your ADToolBox Data?:
+Where do you want to store your ADToolbox Data?:

 ```
 Type the **absolute path** directory of interest.
 Don't worry if you mess this part up.
 You can change this later as well. you can type '.' for now and change this later.